Jonas Stark (pianist): Biography

 Jonas Stark began his musical training at the age of five with Jelena Semenenko.
 In 2018, he completed his Bachelor’s degree at the University of Music Saar under Professor Thomas Duis.
 He then pursued a Master’s degree and the Professional Diploma with Professor Ian Fountain at the Royal Academy of Music in London.
 In 2025 he completed his Konzertexamen with Professor Roland Krüger at the Hanover University of Music, Drama and Media, where he is also holding a teaching position for piano since 2023.

-Stark has participated in masterclasses with renowned pianists and musicians, including Dmitri Alexeev, Dmitri Bashkirov, Adrian Brendel, Imogen Cooper, Pascal Devoyon, Konrad Elser, Christopher Elton, Janina Fialkowska, Peter Frankl, Bernd Goetzke, Grigory Gruzman, Martin Helmchen, Leslie Howard, Geoffrey Madge, Anna Malikova, Robert McDonald, Midori, Kent Nagano, Steven Osborne, John Perry, Arie Vardi, and Jörg Widmann.
+Stark has participated in masterclasses with renowned pianists and musicians, including Dmitri Alexeev, Dmitri Bashkirov, Adrian Brendel, Imogen Cooper, Pascal Devoyon, Konrad Elser, Christopher Elton, Janina Fialkowska, Peter Frankl, Bernd Goetzke, Grigory Gruzman, Martin Helmchen, Leslie Howard, Paul Lewis, Geoffrey Madge, Anna Malikova, Robert McDonald, Midori, Kent Nagano, Steven Osborne, John Perry, Arie Vardi, and Jörg Widmann.

-He became Young Steinway Artist in 2021.

 Career

-Jonas Stark has appeared as a soloist with numerous renowned orchestras, including the Deutsche Radio Philharmonie, the Duisburg Philharmonic, the Haydn Philharmonic, the Heidelberg Philharmonic Orchestra, the Munich Chamber Orchestra, the Norddeutsche Philharmonie, and the Vienna Symphony.
+Jonas Stark has appeared as a soloist with numerous renowned orchestras, including the Beethoven Orchestra Bonn, the Deutsche Radio Philharmonie, the Duisburg Philharmonic, the Haydn Philharmonic, the Heidelberg Philharmonic Orchestra, the Munich Chamber Orchestra, the Norddeutsche Philharmonie, and the Vienna Symphony.

-He has collaborated with distinguished conductors such as Marin Alsop, Marcus Bosch, Martin Fratz, Dietger Holm, Axel Kober, Petr Popelka, and Kahchun Wong.
+He has collaborated with distinguished conductors such as Marin Alsop, Marcus Bosch, Martin Fratz, Dietger Holm, Axel Kober, Oksana Lyniv, Petr Popelka, and Kahchun Wong.
 His performances have taken him to Germany, France, the Netherlands, the United Kingdom, Ireland, Poland, Slovakia, Austria, Switzerland, Italy, Russia, China, the Philippines, and Australia.

-Recordings of his live performances and studio sessions have been broadcast by various national and international radio stations, including the Australian Broadcasting Corporation (ABC Classic), Bayerischer Rundfunk (BR Klassik), the British Broadcasting Corporation (BBC Radio 3), Deutschlandfunk (DLF Kultur), Hessischer Rundfunk (HR 2), Mitteldeutscher Rundfunk (MDR Kultur), Norddeutscher Rundfunk (NDR Kultur), Österreichischer Rundfunk (Ö1), Radio Canada, Saarländischer Rundfunk (SR Kultur), Swiss Radio (SRF Kultur), Südwestrundfunk (SWR Kultur), and Westdeutscher Rundfunk (WDR 3).
+Recordings of his live performances and studio sessions have been broadcast by various national and international radio stations, including ABC Classic, BR-Klassik, BBC Radio 3, Deutschlandfunk (DLF Kultur), Hessischer Rundfunk (HR 2), Mitteldeutscher Rundfunk (MDR Kultur), Norddeutscher Rundfunk (NDR Kultur), Österreichischer Rundfunk (Ö1), Radio Canada, Saarländischer Rundfunk (SR Kultur), Swiss Radio (SRF Kultur), Südwestrundfunk (SWR Kultur), and WDR 3.